abcdefgh000/notes/roblox/script/README.md

     ```
     Then use this statement to get `stone1` in `stone_script`:
     ```lua
-    local stone1 = stript.Parent  -- `script` is a key word!
+    -- The `script` in this statement is a key word!
 It's not the name of any object!
-All lower case!
+    -- (All lower case!)
+    -- `Parent` is also a key word. local stone1 = stript.Parent
     ```